 First an update on the Constitution Party.
 Currently in Lake County it is still a party of one – me, Carey Masci.

 To be a recognized political party in the state of Ohio you need three positions filled, those positions are chairman, secretary and treasurer.
 I am doing all I can to promote this party.
-It is an easy sell as people would and want to vote for Constitution Party candidates - the problem is... people don't want to get involved to party build, they want a ready made party.
+It is an easy sell as most people who have dropped out over disgust of the two party system would and want to vote for Constitution Party candidates - the problem is... people don't want to get involved to party build, they want a ready made party.

 HOWEVER there is someone in Lake County who is fairly well known that heads a liberty group who is intrigued by the offer I made to him of stepping down and letting him take chairman and I would become vice chair.
 I have no problem with that as this is not about me but doing what is right for America.
 This person is currently involved with this coming election so we will talk further after November.

-Our other options are Wager who is a Democrat and sorry but I just do not agree with the Democrats on much of anything especially a Democrat who is for Obamacare.
+Our other options are Wager who is a Democrat.
+I just do not agree with the Democratic Party on much of anything especially a candidate who is for Obamacare.
 Then there is incumbent 48% Dave Joyce, a LaTourette puppet, who ran a complete smear campaign against a good man Dave Lynch, a tea party favorite just to win a primary.
 Why do I say 48% Dave?
-Because in Conservative grading he scores only a 48% at best and other score cards have him at 45% or lower. http://heritageactionscorecard.com/members
+Because in Conservative grading he scores only a 48% at best and other score cards have him at 45% or lower.

 I feel as probably a lot of you do also that I am just treading water trying to educate people.
 As bad as things are voters are still clinging to the notion that voting for the lesser of two evils is the right thing to do.
 Using Joyce as an example, I have spoken to people who are not for Joyce, they don't agree with his record but they refuse to vote for a candidate even though he/she is closer to their thinking because they are either a long shot or have no chance of winning so they vote just so the opposition doesn't win.
 I ask and challenge this type of voter with this question... how can we build momentum to finally have a strong third party candidate or steer the nation back to the right if you keep voting for someone who does not stand for true American principals?
 We can't.